Louis XVII: 1793: In the care of Antoine Simon

 Immediately following Louis XVI's execution, plots were hatched for the escape of the prisoners from the Temple, the chief of these plots were engineered by the Chevalier de Jarjayes, the Baron de Batz, and Lady Atkyns.
 Others said to be involved in his escape(s) are Paul Barras and Joséphine de Beauharnais.

-On 3 July, Louis-Charles was separated from his mother and put in the care of Antoine Simon, a cobbler who had been named his guardian by the Committee of Public Safety.
-The tales told by royalist writers of the cruelty inflicted by Simon and his wife on the child have not been proved.
-Louis Charles' sister, Marie Thérèse, wrote in her memoires about the "monster Simon", as did Alcide Beauchesne.
-Antoine Simon's wife Marie-Jeanne, in fact, took great care of the child's person.
-Stories survive narrating how he was encouraged to eat and drink to excess and learned the language of the gutter.
+On the night of 3 July, Louis-Charles was suddenly awoken and separated from his mother.
+The two of them begged and cried, Marie Antoinette fiercely trying to protect her son, but was forced to give him up under threat of death to them all.
+The boy was put in the care of Antoine Simon, a cobbler who had been named his guardian by the Committee of Public Safety.
+Louis-Charles' sister, Marie Thérèse, wrote in her memoires about the "monster Simon", as did Alcide Beauchesne.
+Stories survive narrating how Louis-Charles was made to copy the revolutionaries; his blond curls were cut short, and he was dressed in a red cap and jacket and made to loudly sing revolutionary songs, which his mother and sister could hear in their room upstairs.
+He was forced to eat and drink to excess and use foul language, to read inappropriate books or ballads, to swear oaths against God and use derogatory language towards his surviving family.
+Simon referred to the boy as 'Charles Capet', or more commonly, 'wolf-cub.'
+He would be hit, kicked, woken several times a night and doused with cold water if he prayed.
+He was taken daily into the garden and was occasionally permitted to play with the laundry woman's daughter.
+He still had some toys and, after expressing a desire for birds, was even briefly allowed a flock of canaries.
+Marie-Jeanne, Simon's wife, often tried to protect the boy from her husband's rage, but did not stop Louis-Charles from serving her at the table and had the boy polish her shoes.

 The foreign secretaries of Britain and Spain also heard accounts from their spies that the boy was raped by prostitutes in order to infect him with venereal diseases to supply the Commune with manufactured "evidence" against the Queen.
 However, the scenes related by Alcide de Beauchesne of the physical torment of the child are not supported by any testimony, though he was at this time seen by a great number of people.

-On 6 October, Pache, Chaumette, Jacques Hébert and others visited the boy and secured his signature to charges of sexual molestation against his mother and his aunt.
+On 6 October, Pache, Chaumette, Jacques Hébert and others visited the boy, who was drunk on liquor, and secured his signature to charges of sexual molestation against his mother and his aunt.
 The next day he met his elder sister Marie-Thérèse-Charlotte for the last time.